Thanks to web design technologies’ evolution and a growing number of web development companies delivering…

 No matter what type of museum an institution runs, it is always a great choice to have a website.
 In this way, people planning to visit the museum will have ideas on what to expect during their visit.
 Natural History has a great museum website design that enables the audience to explore exhibitions at a glance.
-With its mission to promote understanding of the natural world, this museum exist to tell the history of the planet.
-In order to achieve their goal, its website comes with awesome web elements to showcase exhibits, events and to set up visits online.
+With its mission to promote understanding of the natural world, this museum exists to tell the history of the planet.
+In order to achieve its goal, its website comes with awesome web elements to showcase exhibits, events and to set up visits online.
 Apparently, the homepage has a nice and modern design.
 From clear CTAs, bold headline, visual hierarchy, quality images coupled with cool animation upon scrolling this website is ready to help interested visitors explore the natural world!

 Reach more people and create opportunities for your museum institution.
 That’s much possible when you build a museum website and get inspiration from these designs.
 British Museum aims to bring together under one roof the cultures of the world, spanning continents and oceans.
-It has a elegant and modern museum website design that is ideal for inspiration.
+It has an elegant and modern museum website design that is ideal for inspiration.
 Apparently, this website stands out with white typography on a black background.
 It’s even more visually appealing with the integration of GSAP animation.
 Hence, elements have cool and subtle animation upon hover.
-Aside from that, it also features a nice dropdown menu, clear video integration, sleek slider for multiple collection showcase, social network icons and so much more.
+Aside from that, it also features a nice drop-down menu, clear video integration, sleek slider for multiple collection showcases, social network icons and so much more.

 National Museum of African American History & Culture (NMAAHC)

 Indeed, museums provide an effective way of learning.
 That’s why more and more museum institutions are built to provide similar goals.
 NMAAHC is the only national museum devoted exclusively to the documentation of African American life, history, and culture.
 With such goals, it didn’t ignore the essence of digital marketing.
-Particularly, it has a well-built website with clean, modern and elegant design.
+Particularly, it has a well-built website with a clean, modern and elegant design.
 While most businesses take advantage of GSAP animation, this institution never missed to embrace it.
 The hero header comes with a bold headline, attractive image, and clean typography.
 It also utilizes the sticky header for quick and easy navigation.
 Having red as the primary color, it even looks superb with white space all over the pages.

 National Air and Space Museum

 Museum websites don’t need to be dull and boring.
 While the web presence is the main reason why you build your website, the design must be exceptionally good.
-Here’s one of the inspiring museum website design you should delve into.
+Here’s one of the inspiring museum website designs you should delve into.
 National Gallery houses one of the greatest collections of paintings in the world.
 In particular, the design of the homepage is attractive and minimalist.
-With a bunch of painting images, visitors can easily access the painting they’re interested at.
-Furthermore, the events section also showcases multiple upcoming events through the use of slider.
+With a bunch of painting images, visitors can easily access the painting they’re interested in.
+Furthermore, the events section also showcases multiple upcoming events through the use of a slider.
 With its website, one can find important details such as the Google map that will guide visitors through public transport, walking, cycling or car.
 It also displays the services that you can enjoy upon visiting the museum including the exhibitions, arts and artists, research and more!

 Museum of Modern Art

 Museums are truly valuable environments to have informal learning.
 It’s a place where one can explore exhibits.
 Here’s Museum of Modern Art’s website that can inspire fellow institutions to craft innovative websites.
-Particularly, this museum is a wonderful place that fuels creativity, ignite minds and provide inspiration.
+Particularly, this museum is a wonderful place that fuels creativity, ignites minds and provides inspiration.
 It aims to share modern, contemporary art to explore art, ideas and issues.
 Aiming to achieve its goals, the website has a simple but comprehensive design.
 The hero header is loaded with useful elements ready to shine in the museum industry.
 Apparently, it utilizes a nice magazine layout on the header to exhibit the arts attractively.
 Since white space plays an important role in the design, this website embraces more white space and looks clean and minimalist too.

 Museum of Science + Industry (MSI) Chicago

 Whether you’re working with natural history museums, maritime, art or science museums, the designs should be contemporary.
 Thus, it would be have a competitive edge over the competition.
 MSI Chicago is one of the largest science museums in the world.
-It’s a home to more than 400,000 square feet of hands-on exhibits designed to spark scientific inquiry and creativity.
+It’s home to more than 400,000 square feet of hands-on exhibits designed to spark scientific inquiry and creativity.
 While the content of the website should be compelling, the layout and design should complement it.
 With MSI, the homepage is obviously attractive and innovative.
 The hero header is a display of various quality images, headlines, and CTAs.
-Basically, this website also utilizes the asymmetrical layout to present content nicely.
+Basically, this website also utilizes an asymmetrical layout to present content nicely.
 Other notable features include social media links, slider, sticky header and more.

 National Museum of Asian Art

 Contrary to the objects the institutions exhibit in the museums, its website should be modern and visually appealing.
 This collection of museum website designs are totally inspiring and creative.
 Field Museum fuels a journey of discovery across time to enable solutions for deeper study of nature and culture.
-Apparently, the homepage has a stunning and elegant design with exceptional layout and features.
+Apparently, the homepage has a stunning and elegant design with an exceptional layout and features.
 In particular, the hero header highlights different collections through a slider which can be played or paused.
 Meanwhile, this website also has an advanced filter in discovering more exhibitions and articles.
 Aside from consistency in the web elements, a clean layout is also apparent in this website.
 Other essential pages include tickets, membership and store.

 Art and History

 Museums are indeed important vessels that house historical, scientific, artistic, and cultural artifacts.
-In like manner, such institutions treasures those objects for everyone to study and understand.
-Met Museum presents over 5000 years of art from around the world for everyone to experience and enjoy.
+In like manner, such institutions treasure those objects for everyone to study and understand.
+Met Museum presents more than 5000 years of art from around the world for everyone to experience and enjoy.
 While the content is pretty much important, it is the design that captures attention.
 With this website, the design and content are altogether engaging.
 Specifically, the hero scene utilizes a nice video background with bold headline and descriptive CTA.
-Additionally, the exhibition section also adds sophistication to the look and feel of the site as they’re presented in card design with a sleek slider.
+Additionally, the exhibition section also adds sophistication to the look and feel of the website as they’re presented in card design with a sleek slider.
 Similarly, the presentation of the museums in three locations also looks grandeur.